iaGuoZhi/influxdb/README.md

 # Chimp

 Code and reproducible tests for comparing Chimp and Gorilla lossless streaming compression algorithms.
+We provide the means to reproduce our tests for datasets that we use in our work using just a few commands.
 The repository is forked from https://github.com/influxdata/influxdb and contains all code to build InfluxDB.

 ## Vagrant (optional)